Cimicifuga racemosa. Family: Ranunculaceae

 menstrual period.
 These symptoms include cramping and muscle tension.

-black cohosh for longer than six months.
-So, there is no safety information on long-term
+for longer than 6 months.
+So, there is no safety information on long-term use.

 Side effects, toxicity, and interactions